twinleaf/twinleaf-web-ui/JAVASCRIPT.md

 that understands and checks them.
 Similar to runnning unit tests, it's common run a type checker (tsc is the name of the TypeScript compiler, AKA our type checker) in CI on GitHub. tsc can output compiled JavaScript, but we don't use tsc for that in this project.
+If you don't have an editor / IDE set up for TypeScript, I recommend VSCode.

 When describing heirarchies of DOM elements it's convenient to use a syntax that looks more like HTML.
 Since most JavaScript is compiled anyway, using a